vga101/gaiasky/docs/360-mode.rst

 In order to create panorama images that can be viewed with a VR device or simply a 360 viewer, we need to take into consideration a few points.

+*  You should probably use the equirectangular (spherical) projection, as it is the simplest and the one most programs use.
 *  Panoramas work best if their **aspect ratio is 2:1**, so a resolution of ``5300x2650`` or similar should work.
 (Refer to the :ref:`screenshots-configuration` section to learn how to take screenshots with an arbitrary resolution).
 *  Some services (like Google) have strong constraints on image properties.
 For instance, they must be at least 14 megapixels and in `jpeg` format.
 Learn more `here <https://support.google.com/maps/answer/7012050?hl=en&ref_topic=6275604>`__.
 *  Some **metadata** needs to be injected into the image file.